Nicholas II: Execution

 Commissar Peter Ermakov claimed to have been the chief of the guards at the Ipatiev House.
-Yermakov's description about the execution and disposal of the bodies is completely different from that of captain Yurovsky.
-Yermakov claimed to have burned the bodies at the Four brothers mining area on top of a pile of logs so thoroughly that not even a piece of a fingernail would have remained.
-Yermakov also claimed to have thrown the ashes from on top of a truck bed into a storm wind so that they would be scattered onto the fields and into the forest.
+Ermakov's description about the execution and disposal of the bodies is completely different from that of captain Yurovsky.
+Ermakov claimed to have burned the bodies at the Four brothers mining area on top of a pile of logs so thoroughly that not even a piece of a fingernail would have remained.
+Ermakov also claimed to have thrown the ashes from on top of a truck bed into a storm wind so that they would be scattered onto the fields and into the forest.
 Moscow announced only that Nicholas had been executed and the family had been evacuated to a safe place.
 After that, Moscow denied knowing anything about the whereabouts of the family for eight years.

 The bodies were driven on a truck to nearby woodland, searched and burned.
 The remains were soaked in acid and finally thrown down a disused mine shaft.
 Attempts at collapsing the mine shaft with explosives failed, and so the naked bodies were dug back up on the following night and buried along the forest road on the place where the car sank at the "Meadow of pigs".
 The bodies were only found in 1978.

 On the following day, other members of the Romanov family including Grand Duchess Elizabeth Feodorovna, the empress's sister, who were being held in a school at Alapayevsk, were taken to another mine shaft and thrown in alive, except for Grand Duke Sergei Mikhailovich who was shot when he tried to resist.

 In 1977 Boris Yeltsin, the first secretary of the Sverlovsk communist party had the Ipatiev House demolished with bulldozers on orders from the politburo, as Soviet leaders feared the place would turn into a memorial site for people supporting imperial rule.
 Yuri Andropov, the leader of the KGB had suggested demolishing the house because otherwise it could become "a target of severe attention - in the counter-Soviet circles in the west".
 In 2000 a church called the Church on Blood was built on the site.
 It is one of the largest churches in Russia and the icon inside it is one of the most expensive in the world.
 The church building has two separate church halls of which the lower hall has been sanctified to the imperial family.